wandb/docs/docs/guides/integrations/scikit.md

 #### Step 2: Visualize individual plots

-After training a model and making predictions you can then generate plots in wandb to analyse your predictions.
+After training a model and making predictions you can then generate plots in wandb to analyze your predictions.
 See the **Supported Plots** section below for a full list of supported charts

 ```python
 # Visualize single plot